ivan-usov-org/bec/docs/source/developer/contributing.md

+(developer.contributing)=
 ## Contributing

 Thank you for considering contributing to BEC!
 Contributions are essential for improving the project and helping it grow.
-We welcome your bug reports, feature requests, documentation improvements, and code contributions.

 ### How to Contribute

+We welcome your bug reports and feature requests via [GitLab issues](https://gitlab.psi.ch/bec/bec/-/issues?sort=created_date&state=opened), as well as contribution for documentation improvements, and code extensions or improvements.

 #### Reporting Bugs or Requesting Features:

 - Before submitting a bug report or feature request, please check the [issue tracker](https://gitlab.psi.ch/bec/bec/issues) to avoid duplication.
 - If the issue or feature hasn't been reported, open a new issue with a clear title and description.
-Be sure to provide steps to reproduce for bugs.
+Be sure to provide steps to reproduce bugs, including _package version_ of the deployed BEC services (e.g. `bec_lib`) and information of your operating system, which will increase chances of reproducing and fixing the reported bug.

 #### Contributing Code:

+If you are keen on contributing new code developments to BEC, please follow the guidelines on how to push code changes back into the [BEC repository](https://gitlab.psi.ch/bec).
+To start with, you will first have to clone the repository to your local system as described in the [installation guide for developers](#developer.install_developer_env) and create a `bec_venv` with the developer (_[dev]_) extensions.

+Afterwards, you may follow this step-by-step guide to suggest your code improvements:

 1. Create a new branch for your changes: